What Do Bar Association AI Ethics Opinions Have to Say About AI Use?

 What’s holding your firm back from exploring the opportunities that artificial intelligence (AI) offers?
 For many lawyers, it’s fears about whether their bar association approves of AI.

-According to the 2024 Legal Trends for Mid-Sized Law Firms report, 31% of lawyers in mid-sized firms and 19% of lawyers in smaller firms believe that their bar association would never approve of law firms using AI-powered software.
+That concern isn’t unfounded.
+According to our 2024 Legal Trends for Mid-Sized Law Firms report, 31% of lawyers in mid-sized firms and 19% of lawyers in smaller firms believe their bar association would never approve of law firms using AI-powered software.

 What the Florida Bar’s AI ethics opinion suggests for lawyer AI use